RamailoTech/msu_unlearningalgorithm/mu/algorithms/scissorhands/Readme.md

     * Type: bool
     * Example: True

-* num_workers: Number of worker threads for data loading.

-    * Type: int
-    * Example: 4

-* pin_memory: Flag to enable pinning memory during data loading for faster GPU transfers.

-    * Type: bool
-    * Example: true

 ## Usage

-To train the erase_diff algorithm to unlearn a specific concept or style from the Stable Diffusion model, use the `train.py` script located in the `scripts` directory.
+To train the ScissorHands algorithm to unlearn a specific concept or style from the Stable Diffusion model, use the `train.py` script located in the `scripts` directory.

 **Example Command**